chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-can-be-exported.md

 ### Mesh Quantization

-To save disk and memory space, the following vertex attributes are quantized in UE4 and glTF:
+To save disk and memory space, the following vertex attributes are quantized in Unreal and glTF:

 - Vertex colors (8-bit per component)
 - Vertex normals (8-bit or 16-bit per component)